 Since that point in time, all the energy ever radiated by all the stars that ever existed is still with us, filling the universe with a sort of fog, a sea of photons known as the extragalactic background light (EBL).

 “Astronomers estimate that the observable universe — a bubble 14 billion light-years in radius, which represents how far we have been able to see since its beginning — contains at least two trillion galaxies and a trillion trillion stars,” observed Dennis Overbye in New York Times, separate from the ASTRO 3-D study.
 “Most of these stars and galaxies are too far and too faint to be seen with any telescope known to humans.”

 The Epoch of Reionization is the billion-year period after hydrogen gas collapsed into the first stars, perhaps 100 million years after the Big Bang, through the ignition of stars and galaxies throughout the universe.
 These first brilliant objects flooded the universe with ultraviolet light that split or ionized all the hydrogen atoms between galaxies into protons and electrons to create the universe we see today.

-The MWA, which started operating in 2013, was built specifically to detect electromagnetic radiation emitted by neutral hydrogen—a gas that comprised most of the infant Universe in the period when the soup of disconnected protons and neutrons spawned by the Big Bang started to cool down.
+The Murchison Widefield Array (MWA), a collection of 4096 dipole antennas set in the remote hinterland of Western Australia, which started operating in 2013, was built specifically to detect electromagnetic radiation emitted by neutral hydrogen—a gas that comprised most of the infant Universe in the period when the soup of disconnected protons and neutrons spawned by the Big Bang started to cool down.

 The neutral hydrogen that dominated space and time before and in the early period of the EoR radiated at a wavelength of approximately 21 centimeters.
 Stretched now to somewhere above two meters because of the expansion of the Universe, the signal persists—and detecting it remains the theoretical best way to probe conditions in the early days of the Cosmos.